-Can security be taken over inventory?
+3.7 Can security be taken over inventory?
 Briefly, what is the procedure?

 Jersey law does not have a concept of a floating charge.
 Therefore, security over tangible movables such as inventory in Jersey would have to be taken by way of pledge.
-Please see question on real property, plant, machinery and equipment above.
+Please see question 3.3 above.

-Can a company grant a security interest in order to secure its obligations (i) as a borrower under a credit facility, and (ii) as a guarantor of the obligations of other borrowers and/or guarantors of obligations under a credit facility (see below for questions relating to the giving of guarantees and financial assistance)?
+3.8 Can a company grant a security interest in order to secure its obligations (i) as a borrower under a credit facility, and (ii) as a guarantor of the obligations of other borrowers and/or guarantors of obligations under a credit facility (see below for questions relating to the giving of guarantees and financial assistance)?